-- Review with students the previous myth about Hercules by having them use the Flip Book to retell the myth.
-Remind students to maintain the same order of events from the myth in their retelling. - You may also wish to have students review by sharing what they recorded in their Greek Myths Journals. - Make sure students recall that Theseus suggested Hercules go to Apollo for guidance. - Ask a student to point to the Greek Gods Poster 9 (Apollo). - Ask students what Apollo is known for as a god (being the god of light).
-Tell students that Apollo is also known for being the god of wisdom and truth.
+- Review with students the previous myth about Hercules by having them use the Flip Book to retell the myth. - You may also wish to have students review by sharing what they recorded in their Greek Myths Journals. - Make sure students recall that Theseus suggested Hercules go to Apollo for guidance. - Ask a student to point to the Greek Gods Poster 9 (Apollo). - Ask students what Apollo is known for as a god (being the god of light).
+Tell students that Apollo is also known for being the god of predictions and truth.
 Remind students that in the last Read-Aloud, Theseus told Hercules to visit Apollo for advice. - Ask students why they think Apollo may have good advice for Hercules.
-(He - 👆 is the god of wisdom and truth.) ТЕКЅ 2.7.D
+(He is the god of predictions and truth.)